alwaysdata/documentation/content/security/ssl-tls/lets-encrypt/index.en.md

 People who add the addresses before changing the DNS records can, after making the changes with their DNS provider, restart the autogeneration by deleting the addresses from the site in **Web > Sites** and putting them back a few seconds later. **`WARNING`** this action is to be done **only once**, too many attempts can block the process and the certificate generation for a week.
 [Contact support](https://admin.alwaysdata.com/support/add) if the first attempt is unsuccessful.
 {{% /notice %}}

+#### DNSSEC

+As our servers do not support [DNSSEC](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions), its activation with the registrar will block the generation of Let’s Encrypt certificates.

 ## Wildcard certificates